-Quality assurance is an integral part of every activity at BNL.
+Quality assurance is an integral part of every activity at Brookhaven National Laboratory.
 A comprehensive Quality Assurance/Quality Control (QA/QC) Program is in place to ensure that all environmental monitoring samples are representative and that data are reliable and defensible.
-QC in the analytical laboratories is maintained through daily instrument calibration, efficiency and background checks, and testing for precision and accuracy.
+QC in the contract analytical laboratories is maintained through daily instrument calibration, efficiency and background checks, and testing for precision and accuracy.
 Data are verified and validated as required by project-specific quality objectives before being used to support decision making.
+The multilayered components of QA monitored at BNL ensure that all analytical data reported for the 2005 Site Environmental Report are reliable and of high quality.